 - There are now 56.7 million freelancers in the United States Quartz reports.
 Moreover, the number of freelancers in America grew by 3.7 million between 2013 and 2018, the Freelancers Union and Upwork estimate.

-- Freelancers could be better trained than the rest of the workforce; 70% of full-time freelancers participate in online skills training.
+- Freelancers could be better trained than the rest of the workforce; 70% of full-time freelancers participated in online skills training.
 However, only 49% of full-time employees engage in such training.
 Thus, freelancers have a serious advantage over those in the office.

 - Interestingly, freelancers have a more positive view of learning than full-time workers.
 In fact, 93% of freelancers tell Upwork they value skills-training and on-the-job education over a college degree.
 Thus, freelancers could be more willing to learn and easier to train than full-time workers.
 That could give freelancers an edge over regular employees in finding work in new or growing fields.